ML-Chen/queer-hack-2021-intro-to-react/README.md

 Props are extremely useful and play in important part in reusable components in React!

 ## *array*.map()
-Before we get into `*array*.map()`, let's define arrays!
+Before we get into `array.map()`, let's define arrays!

 Arrays are a collection of items of the same type.
 You make have an array of number `[1, 2, 3, 4, 5]`, or an array of strings `[“hello”, “this”, “is”, “an”, “array”]`, or really any data type!
 Arrays are very convenient for storing items of the same data type.

 What if we wanted to process the array and modify the array or use it within our code?
 In JavaScript, we have a handy function called `.map()`.
 What this allows us to do is to run a for loop on an array.

-Specifically what `*array*.map()` does is take every item in the array, perform a specific operation (as defined by the function we give), and return a new array that is the result of that operation.
+Specifically what `array.map()` does is take every item in the array, perform a specific operation (as defined by the function we give), and return a new array that is the result of that operation.

 That sounds like... a lot.
 But we can break it down with some basic examples!
 Take some imaginary array of fruits for example.
 We have an apple, orange, and a banana.